 - Last Updated Feb 17, 2015

 This guide provides an overview of the literature review and its place in a research project, thesis, or dissertation, and demonstrate some strategies and resources for finding the information you need using the U of I Library.

-A list of resources and follow-up instructions for the Online Scholarly Presence Symposium on 3/6/15.
+A list of resources and follow-up instructions for the Online Scholarly Presence Seminar on 3/6/15.